In California, food spoils, businesses close as power outages imposed

 Power will be restored to areas once up to 77 mph winds die down and 2,500 miles of transmission lines could be inspected.

-“We faced a choice between hardship or safety, and we chose safety,” Michael Lewis, PG&E's senior vice president, electric operations said in a statement.
+“We faced a choice between hardship or safety, and we chose safety,” Michael Lewis, PG&E's senior vice president of electric operations, said in a statement.

+The National Weather Service said the hot gusty winds that usually hit northern California in October, sometimes called the "Diablo Winds", will continue into Friday morning.

+Much of northern California, from San Francisco to the Oregon border, remains under a state "red flag" fire alert, though no major blazes have been reported.

 ECONOMIC COST